 Approved by the AASL, this is voice-based, story-driven content that brings your favorite stories to life.
 It uses character voices, music and sound effects for a fully immersive experience unlike any other.
 Designed with the entire family in mind, you can choose your own story and control how it ends.
 Kids will love that they can take the reins and decide what happens next.
 Recommended for children ages four and up, this is a free app with additional in-app purchases that range from under a dollar to about $25, depending on which option you choose.

 This imaginative app is brought to you by Daniel Tiger from PBS Kids.
 In the morning, your kids can use the app to help Daniel prepare for the day, and when the sun goes down, the app welcomes bedtime with sing-alongs and eight different games.
 There’s also a helpful timer that’s set to music and will help establish regular routines.
-It’s $2.99 to purchase and recommended for children ages four and up.
+It’s $2.99 to purchase and is recommended for children ages four and up.

 Kid’s Yoga Apps